typst-community/guidelines/src/chapters/style/documentation.typ

 Parameter description and return types (if present) are placed tightly together, property annotations if present are separated using another empty doc comment line.

-Parameter documentation is created by writing a term item containing the parameter name, a mandatory type list in parenthesis and optional description.
+Parameter documentation is created by writing a term item containing the parameter name, a mandatory type list in parentheses and optional description.
-If the parameter is an argument sink it's name must also containe the spread operator `..`.
+If the parameter is an argument sink its name must likewise contain the spread operator `..`.
-Each parameter can only be documented once, but doesn't have to, undocumented parameters are considered private.
+Each parameter can only be documented once, but doesn't have to, undocumented parameters are considered private by convention and may only optional parameters.

 #do-dont[
   ```typst